austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.zh.md

 ### Configuring Flink on Kubernetes

-The Kubernetes-specific configurations are listed on the [configuration page]({% link deployment/config.zh.md %}#kubernetes).
+The Kubernetes-specific configuration options are listed on the [configuration page]({% link deployment/config.zh.md %}#kubernetes).

 ### Accessing Flink's Web UI

-There are several ways to expose Flink's Web UI and REST endpoint.
-This can be configured using [kubernetes.rest-service.exposed.type]({% link deployment/config.zh.md %}#kubernetes-rest-service-exposed-type).
+Flink's Web UI and REST endpoint can be exposed in several ways via the [kubernetes.rest-service.exposed.type]({% link deployment/config.zh.md %}#kubernetes-rest-service-exposed-type) configuration option.

 - **ClusterIP**: Exposes the service on a cluster-internal IP.
   The Service is only reachable within the cluster.